Guides

 git config commit.gpgsign true

-git remote set-url origin git@your-forgejo:nix/nixos.git
+git remote set-url origin git@${{ env.FORGEJO_DOMAIN }}:${{ forgejo.repository }}.git

-id: hosts
+id: diff

 run: |